 How France's Yellow Vest Protests Damaged An Already Weakened President Macron

-At a traffic circle outside the northern French town of Rouen, a couple dozen protesters gather every day, building a bonfire and occasionally blocking traffic.
+At a traffic circle outside the northern French town of Rouen, a couple of dozen protesters gather every day, building a bonfire and occasionally blocking traffic.
 The threat of arrest doesn't keep them away.
-Au contraire, says protester Frederic Bard, the nationwide movement called the gilets jaunes, or yellow vests, feels pretty powerful.
+Au contraire, says protester Frederic Bard; the nationwide movement called the gilets jaunes, or yellow vests, feels pretty powerful.

-"The media are all talking about us and we actually made the government back down," he says.
+"The media are all talking about us, and we actually made the government back down," he says.
 "We're not about to accept the crumbs Macron has thrown us."

-President Emmanuel Macron has offered such concessions as increasing the monthly minimum wage by about $114 and eliminating the fuel tax hike that set off the unrest.
+President Emmanuel Macron has offered such concessions as increasing the monthly minimum wage by about $114 and eliminating the fuel-tax hike that set off the unrest.
 The leader's approval rating inched up slightly to 27 percent in a recent poll.
 Yet protesters in the yellow vest movement, which has rallied for more than two months across France, say they are still fired up.

 Taking their name from the high-visibility safety vests used by motorists, their weekly turnouts are smaller now than the 300,000 who showed up when the rallies erupted nationwide in mid-November, according to Interior Ministry estimates.